-All you need is to do is demonstrate that you are the kind of person with whom they are prepared to work closely with and spend endless hours.
-You need to creating a special connection and bond...people like being with people they connect with and can share a common bond.
+You need to demonstrate that you are the kind of person that collogues like, respect and one that they want to work closely with and spend endless hours.
+You need to create a special connection and bond...people like being with people they connect with and can share a common bond.

 How do you do that?
 By reading of course!

 Being in the over 50 age bracket we tend to be nose to the grindstone, shoulder to the wheel types of people; after-all we may have more family and personal tasks to attend to than our younger competition.
 When we have work, we work.